H4ad/omnistack/backend-nestjs/README.md

 - api: Deals with basic crud operations in the system.
 - analytics: Aggregates all data of requests in API service.
+- heartbeat: Just a simple microservice to show the integration between two microservices (heartbeat and analytics).

 ## :rocket: Getting Started